PyPSA/atlite/paper/paper.md

 ## Conversion Functions

-Atlite currently offers conversion functions for deriving time-series and static potentials from Cutouts for the following types of renewables:
+`atlite` currently offers conversion functions for deriving time-series and static potentials from Cutouts for the following types of renewables:

 * **Solar photovoltaic** --
-Two alternative solar panel models are provided, one based on [@huld_mapping_2010] and the other on [@beyer_robust_2004], both of which use the clearsky model from [@reindl_diffuse_1990] and a solar azimuth and altitude position tracking based on [@michalsky_astronomical_1988,@sproul_derivation_2007,@kalogirou_solar_2009] combined with a surface orientation algorithm following
+Two alternative solar panel models are provided based on [@huld_mapping_2010] and [@beyer_robust_2004], both of which use the clearsky model from [@reindl_diffuse_1990] and a solar azimuth and altitude position tracking based on [@michalsky_astronomical_1988,@sproul_derivation_2007,@kalogirou_solar_2009] combined with a surface orientation algorithm following
 [@sproul_derivation_2007].
-Optionally optimal latitude heuristics from [@charles_r_landau_optimum_2017] are supported.
+Optionally, optimal latitude heuristics from [@charles_r_landau_optimum_2017] are supported.

 * **Solar thermal collector** --
-Low temperature heat for space or district heating are implemented, based on the formulation in [@henning_comprehensive_2014] which combines average global radiation with and storage losses dependent on the current outside temperature.
+Low temperature heat for space or district heating are implemented based on the formulation in [@henning_comprehensive_2014] which combines average global radiation with storage losses dependent on the current outside temperature.

 * **Wind turbine** --
-The wind turbine power output is calculated from down-scaled wind speeds at hub height with a custom power curve or based on one of 16 predefined wind turbine configurations.
+The wind turbine power output is calculated from down-scaled wind speeds at hub height using either a custom power curve or on one of 16 predefined wind turbine configurations.
 Optionally, convolution with a Gaussian kernel for region specific calibration given real-world reference data as presented by [@andresen_validation_2015] is supported.

 * **Hydro run-off power** --
 A heuristic approach uses runoff weather data which is normalized to match reported energy production figures by the [EIA](https://www.eia.gov/international/data/world).